What is an aphthous ulcer?

 - Herpetiform ulcers, which are multiple pinpoint ulcers that heal within a month.
 These are most commonly on the tongue.

-Most people affected by occasional minor aphthous ulceration do not require tests.
-They are undertaken if there are recurrent attacks of multiple or severe oral ulcers, or complex aphthosis.
+Aphthous ulcers are usually diagnosed clinically.
+Investigations are rarely required, but are undertaken if there are recurrent attacks of multiple or severe oral ulcers or complex aphthosis.

 Blood tests may include:

-- Blood count, iron, B12 and folate studies
+- Blood count, iron, vitamin B12, and folate studies

 - Gluten antibody tests for coeliac disease

-There is no cure for aphthous ulcer.
-Most recurrent minor aphthous ulcers heal within 1–2 weeks without any treatment.
-The main goal of treatment is to lessen pain and discomfort, and promote healing.
+There is no cure for an aphthous ulcer and the ulcers heal spontaneously.
+The main goal of treatment is to lessen pain and discomfort and promote healing.

 - Protective pastes that form a barrier over the ulcer so that exposure to irritating substances is reduced.

-- Superficial tissue cauterization using silver nitrate stick
+- Superficial tissue cauterisation using silver nitrate stick.

 - Antibacterial mouthwashes to reduce secondary infection.